himanshu-957/himanshu-957/README.md

 About Himanshu⚡ :
 ================

-I'm persuing Graduation and living in Indore(M.P.), India.
+I'm pursuing Graduation and living in Indore(M.P.), India.
 Outside Tech, I love to play badminton, enjoy music and explore nature outdoors.
 - Write to me: himanshujadon30@gmail.com

 📫 How to reach me: